One April in Boston MP3 Audio Files

 Dear Teachers and Parents,

 In addition to my book, I encourage you to take advantage of the extensive free content on Paul Revere, his life and legacy, and the Paul Revere House that can be found at paulreverehouse.org.
-If you are looking for content that children can use to craft reports or you can use to develop online social studies classes, this is a great resource.
+If you are looking for content that children can use to craft reports or you can use to develop your own social studies curriculum, this is a great resource.

 Board of Directors